DavaoSecurity/Hyperion4/README.md

 # Hyperion v4 For Parrot or Kali Linux
-This is an improved and redesigned update to the discontinued Hyperion v2/v3 writen by Nathan W Jones whilst as ArcadeusOPS and Inception cyber security companies. <br/>
+This is an improved and redesigned update to the discontinued Hyperion v2/v3 written by Dr. Nathan W Jones whilst as ArcadeusOPS and Inception cyber security companies. <br/>
 Backend scripts used to drive results-based automated IT Security system for Davao Cyber Security.
 Written in Bash and Python3.
 Written by Nathan Jones nat@davaosecurity.com <br/>

 # Usage